Maxillofacial Injury

 - X-ray face

-- CT scan of head and jaw
+- CT scan of the head and jaw

 Maxillofacial injuries Management